JamesWu1007/COSEnu_summer_program/README.md

-# Summer student project in IoP.
+# Summer student project in IoP

 Project theme:

 Explore the https://arxiv.org/pdf/2311.13842 & https://arxiv.org/abs/2402.19252
 to know the effect of collective neutrino oscillation in specific region in supernovae.